 Toll road payment – There are two primary systems for electronically collecting road tolls, the conventional toll-booth wherein the fixed STA antenna is mounted over each booth lane, and open-road tolling wherein there are no toll lanes and other than signs, the only indication of toll collection is an overhead gantry containing the various electronics and communications systems needed not only for charging the tolls, but also for enforcement (such as when a car that does not have a toll tag tries to use the road).In either case, the driver simply drives through and the toll is collected without the need to stop or for any action on the part of the driver.
 Hand-held mobile STAs would probably not be used for this scenario because of the need for human interaction to approve the transaction (e.g. prevent a passenger’s smart phone from being charged instead of the driver’s).
 Open road tolling has proven to be the preferred approach for multiple reasons, so over time it should be expected that this will represent the majority of toll systems.
 The worst case scenario for establishing latency is the situation where the communication zone is restricted to a very small area (details of why this is done are outside the scope of this document), with a total travel length on the order of 10 meters and cars traveling at up to 200 kph.
 The number of vehicles per second traveling through this zone depends greatly on the speeds of operation (faster speeds have more spacing between vehicles) and the mix of cars and trucks/buses.
 Normal spacing at higher speeds can be assumed to be approximately 15 to 30 meters (for this purpose, one should forget what drivers are told to do and instead think about what actually happens on the road).
 Spacing at low speeds can approach 0 to 2 meters.
+There is the need to complete the transaction before the vehicle has left the communication zone.